About Us

 • singing hymns

-(Matthew 5-7).
-On Sunday evenings, the focus is on all those texts in the Bible that tell of the Gospel, the good news, for the benefit of both believers and those who wish to learn what the Gospel itself actually is.
+The Sunday morning service begins at 10.45; the preaching focusses mainly on all those texts in the Bible that tell of the Gospel, the “good news”, for the benefit of both believers and those who wish to learn what the Gospel itself actually is.

-Membership is open likewise to all who profess faith in the Lord Jesus Christ as their saviour and lord.
+Membership is open to all who profess faith in the Lord Jesus Christ as their Saviour and Lord.
 Any enquiries need to be taken to the pastor, or if he is away, to one of the elders.
 A person formally becomes a member by welcome at the evening communion service.

 Associate Membership is also available.
 It is normally held by those who have been full members or long term visitors but who have now moved away, but wish to retain their connections with us.